 With a new FEC website on the horizon, Young and her team of 10 continue to work with reporters, those who file with the FEC, and even members of the public who want to know about money in politics on how they would prefer to navigate the resource.
 Young contends that openness leads to better habits.

 “All the code I’ve ever written has been published online.
 When you publish a code and make it shareable, you don’t cut corners because you know people can see it, and if you know no one’s going to ever look at it, you don’t put in extra effort.
 The same goes for most things.”

-“I’ve been on both the inside and outside [of the government], and it’s definitely something I want to continue to pursue so that people have the technologies and data to support democracy,” she continues.
+“I’ve been on both the inside and outside the government, and it’s definitely something I want to continue to pursue so that people have the technologies and data to support democracy,” she continues.
 “Transparency helps people make informed and responsible decisions, and the government has an obligation to be transparent because it ultimately needs to answer to the people.
 If people don’t know what’s going on, the government will not be as effective.
 I want people to have the data to make the best decisions for themselves.”